• John A. Yellich Yellich, John A.

 alley-william-mWilliam M. Alley, Ph.D., is the NGWA director of science and technology.
 Previously, he served as chief, Office of Groundwater for the U.S. Geological Survey for almost two decades.
 Alley has published more 100 scientific publications and coauthored with his wife, Rosemarie, High and Dry: Meeting the Challenges of the World’s Growing Dependence on Groundwater.
 Among other awards, Alley received the USGS Shoemaker Award for Lifetime Achievement in Communication and the Meritorious Presidential Rank Award.
 He holds a B.S. in geological engineering from the Colorado School of Mines, an M.S. in hydrogeology from Stanford University, and a Ph.D. from the Johns Hopkins University.

-• Edd T. Schofield Schofield, Edd T.
+• Edd Schofield

 • Hanna, Thomas ‘Thom’ M.